BMD16N-SD and BMD16N-SD XL

 Sections without detection

 Sections without detection are connected via four diodes.
 If you want to do it professionally you can use the additional voltage reduction board.
 The rectifier bridge on the board creates the same small voltage difference as the BMD16N-SD does.
 The parts are: rectifier B80C1500 (501441) and 2-pole screw connector (729949).
 This ensures proper detection if a train enters a section with detection from a section without detection.
-This is a recommended practice not only with the BMD16N-SD, but with all decoders using current detection.
+This is a recommended practice not only with the BMD16N-SD, but with all decoders using current sensing.

 Reversing loops